Setting up Artifactory to Use GCS

 To configure Artifactory to use a GCS object storage provider, you need to use the Google Cloud Storage binary provider described in Configuring the Filestore making sure to set the following parameters:

 Artifactory uses the JetS3t framework to access GCS.
 Some of the parameters below are used to set the corresponding value in the framework.
-For more details, please refer to the JetS3t Configuration Guide.
+For more information, see JetS3t Configuration Guide.

 When true, the Artifactory uploads and downloads a file when starting up to verify that the connection to the cloud storage provider is fully functional.